Moe’s Stage 2B Relapsed Classical Hodgkin’s Lymphoma Story

-My mother helped me shave my hair at that time and I had the idea to start my own YouTube channel to document what was going on.
-The idea that saw the light when I started the actual bone marrow transplant procedure.
+My mother helped me shave my hair at that time, and I had the idea to start my own YouTube channel to document what was going on.
+The idea saw the light when I started the actual bone marrow transplant procedure.

 The only problem with being in France was the fact that I didn’t speak the language at that time, so it was very difficult to communicate.
 The stem cell collection happened during my hospital stays in France while taking a cycle of DHAP.